illinois-cs241/illinois-cs241.github.io/_docs/text_editor.md

 ## Testing

 We have provided a file `editor_test.c` where you can programmatically test your editor.
 This compiles to `editor_test` and `editor_test-debug`.
-We STRONGLY reccomend testing by adding test cases to `editor_test.c` and running `editor_test` instead of testing using `editor` as the tui may overwrite any print statements you wanted to see.
+We STRONGLY recommend testing by adding test cases to `editor_test.c` and running `editor_test` instead of testing using `editor` as the tui may overwrite any print statements you wanted to see.